- Due: March 8

 Think about how these two pages you’ve focused on fit into the work as a whole.
 How closely does your tracing capture the dominant narrative or visual themes of the overall work?

 After thinking carefully about the tracings and your annotations, decide on three ideas, patterns, or points of connection that are the most interesting.
+Each of those ideas should become its own page (each about 250 words) as part of this project.

 When all is said and done, the Maus project will be published to your site as 6 pages plus one blog post: